ahsan-500mbps/ahsan-500mbps/README.md

 - Java projects from coursework and beyond.
 - Exploring functional programming with Haskell to broaden my perspective.
 - Small experiments with Python for quick ideas and automation.
 - Building my problem-solving skills through coding challenges and competitions.
+- Learning Javascript and React.js for Web-Development

 ---

 ## 📂 Featured Repositories
 - [NeurIPS Code Golf](#) – concise problem-solving in Python.
 Developing programs to solve a variety of tasks (all drawn from the ARC-AGI benchmark suite) using the fewest possible number of characters.
+- More to be added

 ---